ngs-docs/2018-cicese-metatranscriptomics/docs/annotation.md

 export DAMMIT_DB_DIR=/LUSTRE/bioinformatica_data/bioinformatica2018/dammit_databases
 dammit databases --install --busco-group eukaryota --quick
 ```
+Note: the dammit databases can be quite large, so make sure you have a lot of space for them.
+Don't put them in
+your home directory on a cluster, for example!

 We used the "metazoa" BUSCO group.
 We can use any of the BUSCO databases, so long as we install
 them with the `dammit databases` subcommand.
 You can see the whole list by running